-The National Development Plan sets out investment priorities to deliver on the goals of the National Planning Framework, with a total investment of approximately €165 billion.
+The National Development Plan sets out investment priorities to deliver on the goals of the National Planning Framework, with a total investment of approximately €116 billion.
 A range of major infrastructure projects are identified to support the NPF's strategic aims for Cork City and County.
-These include the N/M20 Cork to Limerick, N28 Cork to Ringaskiddy, BusConnects Cork, the Cork City Flood Relief Scheme, investment in and development of the Port of Cork, Cork Commuter Rail Programme, and line speed upgrades to the Cork-Dublin railway.
-The NDP also will support and fund the implementation of the Cork Metropolitan Area Transport Strategy.
+These include the M20 Cork to Limerick, N28 Cork to Ringaskiddy, BusConnects Cork, and a feasibility study for upgrades to the Cork-Dublin railway.